 In 1976, Iota Chapter began inviting female students to join.
 In the 1980s, having developed more diverse performance interests (a trend which began in the 1950s), the chapter officially changed the fraternity's designation from Musical Fraternity to Performing Arts Fraternity.
 Today, Kappa Gamma Psi is open to male and female performers of any major.

 This collection consists of 3 boxes – approximately .35 lin ft.
 The first box contains 17 folders of paper records; the second box contains 9 folders of photographs and a guest book; the third box contains issues of the fraternity’s publication.

-Access to this collection is by appointment through the Archivist or the Director of Libraries, New England Conservatory of Music.
+Access to this collection is by appointment through the NEC Archivist.
 A few folders have access restrictions.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
 This collection should be cited as Records of Kappa Gamma Psi Collection, New England Conservatory of Music Archives, Boston, MA.